 Heather Newman has been breathing fire ever since her 2017 debut and the release of her Vizztone album, Burn Me Alive.
 With the strong leading melodies of Duncan Hill on guitar and Ryan Matthew on piano/organ, Heather’s steady grooving bass lines lock in Cole Dillingham’s deep rooted beats.
 This group produces a one-of-a-kind medley of various styles such as soul, funk, blues and rock, with a killer original set.
 Heather’s ever flowing, sultry, emotional vocals make every show exciting and unique, keeping her loving fans coming back for more.

 The City of Council Bluffs and Iowa West Foundation announced the full lineup of events for the sixth annual Loessfest last month.
-Free events include:
+Free events in 2018 include:

 Loessfest showcases Tom Hanafan River’s Edge Park, located at the foot of the Iowa side of the Bob Kerrey Pedestrian Bridge, and was created to celebrate all that it has to offer.
 The festival has drawn more than 175,000 people to the riverfront in its first five years.
 Thank you to Loessfest’s many generous sponsors, including Loessfest presenting sponsors, the City of Council Bluffs and Iowa West Foundation, for graciously supporting the event for the last six years.